Ni no Kuni: Dominion of the Dark Djinn: Gameplay

 Ni no Kuni: Dominion of the Dark Djinn is a role-playing game that uses a fixed third-person perspective.
 Players complete quests—linear scenarios with set objectives—to progress through the story.
 Outside of quests, players can freely roam the open world.
 Players explore towns, villages, dungeons and dangerous places scattered throughout the world, and possess the ability to travel between the world and Oliver's hometown of Hotroit.
 Upon leaving a location, players enter the World Map, which can be navigated, or used to select a destination.
 The world may be fully explored from the beginning of the game without restrictions, although story progress unlocks more gameplay content and forms of transport to navigate the world.

 When players encounter enemies, they enter a battle mode.
 The battles employ a grid layout, whereby players can create formations to avoid attacks, or lessen damage.
 During battles, players command a single human ally, or one of the "imajinn" accompanying them; changing primary command to a different human ally allows players to control their imajinn.
 To fight enemies, players use magical abilities and imajinn.
 Imajinn are creatures that can be tamed, in order to be suitable to send out in battle to fight for players.
 Familiars level up and evolve alongside the human characters; each have unique statistics and capabilities, and can be guided through their upgrades with treats and equipped with items.
 When all enemies in a battle are defeated, players may receive experience points, currency and items.
 When a specific amount of experience is earned, characters' levels will increase, and their abilities improve.
 Should a party member lose health or mana points, they can be restored by using provisions.

 The errands that can be undertaken at the request of townspeople and the bounty hunts available from the Taskmaster are collectively known as "tasks".
 When tasks are completed, players will earn a number of stamps for their current merit stamp card, which can be exchanged for upgrades.
-Players take part in battles using the Wizard Companion book, which contains various spells that are activated using drawings with the stylus.
+Players take part in battles using the Magic Master book, which contains various spells that are activated using drawings with the stylus.
 During battles, players can arrange their characters anywhere on the bottom screen to implement various tactics; for example, a character that can block certain attacks can be placed in front of others to shield them.